staubina/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 To use the :ref:`advanced editor<Advanced Editor>` to edit a checkbox problem, follow these steps.

 #.
-Follow the steps for creating the problem in the :ref:`simple editor<Use
+Create the problem and make changes as needed in the :ref:`simple editor<Use
    the Simple Editor to Create a Checkbox Problem>`.
 #.
 Select **Advanced Editor**, and then edit the XML to add the tags and
    attributes you want.
 An example follows.